 Treatment for hemochromatosis

-The main goal of treatment is to remove excess iron from the body.
 This can be done through blood donations, medication, and a low-iron diet.
-Sometimes, treatment also involves chelation therapy, which is a process that helps remove excess iron from the body.
+Sometimes, treatment may also involve chelation therapy, which is a process that helps remove excess iron from the body.

 Possible complications of hemochromatosis